All Episodes

 All is not well on the Democrat side of the aisle.

-Now, as to uh Obamacare, there are individual candidates running ads and so forth in their campaigns, telling voters that their intention is to do what they can to repeal it.
+Now, as to Obamacare, there are individual candidates running ads and so forth in their campaigns, telling voters that their intention is to do what they can to repeal it.

 I don't know whether they mean it or not.

-Uh McConnell is all over the place on repealing Obamacare.
+McConnell is all over the place on repealing Obamacare.

 One time he said he was going to.

-Recently he said we can't.
+Recently, he said, we can't.

-We're going to need 60 votes, and even if we get 60 votes, the president's going to veto whatever we do.
+And even if we get 60 votes, the president's going to veto whatever we do.

 There's no way.

-So what we can do is cherry pick, maybe get rid of this or that, maybe little bits of the bill and then send that up to him.
+So what we can do is cherry pick, maybe get rid of this or that, maybe little bits of the bill, and then send that up to him.

 Obamacare happened via budget reconciliation.